Recovery from fire damage in Rubus crops

 Long-term viability of fire-damaged crops

 Experience from fire damage to a raspberry crop in eastern Tasmania indicated that where the roots are still healthy and the crown not severely damaged, the plants survived even though the mulch had burnt.
-The blackened canes were removed and the plants irrigated as soon as practical after the fire.
+The blackened canes were removed and the plants were irrigated as soon as it was practical to do so after the fire.
 Canes grew back strongly the next year, with reduced fruit yield.

 Two years after the fire, both summer and autumn raspberries appeared to have fully recovered.
 The degree of recovery will depend on the severity of the fire damage.